maxsauers13/STFW/Nan_log.md

 - date and time will show on the screen
 - add mouse event, player consume and grab items by right click

+## 4/1/2022
+- complete upper ground map design

+## 4/9/2022
+- add animation for the character

+## 4/10/2022
+- start work on underground map design

 NEED TO DO：
- 1. be able to drop the item
+ 1. ~~be able to drop the item~~
  2. ~~stacked item~~
  3. chest